mer-hybris/hadk.sailfishos.org/setupsdk.rst

 ```````````````````````````````````````

 In order to maintain build stability, we use an *Ubuntu GNU/Linux*
-chroot environment from within the *Mer SDK* to build our Android
+``chroot`` environment from within the Mer SDK to build our Android
 source tree.
 The following commands download and unpack the rootfs to
-the appropriate location.
+the appropriate location:

 .. code-block:: console